-A late registration fee is imposed on all students who register after Oct.
+A late registration fee can be imposed on all students who register after Oct.
 1 for the fall semester and Feb.
 15 for the spring semester.
 The fee is \$50 per course up to a maximum of \$200 per semester.